What is Forex Trading?

 When I want to buy anything from another country, I need to exchange my ZAR for the currency of the other country.
 Thus, in simplified terms, Forex refers to the exchange of currencies.

 What is the Forex market?

 Now that we know what Forex is, we can take a look at the Forex Market.
 The Forex market is a decentralized market where currencies are exchanged with each other.
+Currencies are traded every second of every day by a global network of traders.
 The Forex Market is estimated to have an approximate daily trading volume of $5 Trillion USD.
-As retail traders we trade in the spot forex market which is estimated at $2 Trillion per day.
+As retail traders, we trade in the spot forex market which is estimated at $2 Trillion per day.

-To put this into perspective, the New York Stock Exchange only has approximately $74 Billion USD trading volume per day.
-Without going into too much details the benefit of the huge trading volume means there is much better liquidity in the Forex market.
+To put this into perspective, the New York Stock Exchange has approximately $74 Billion USD trading volume per day.
+Why does the massive daily trading volume in the Forex Market matter?
+The high trading volume means more liquidity.
 The higher the liquidity, the cheaper it is to trade and the easier it is to get in and out of trades.

 What is Forex Trading?

-We can BUY and SELL a currency pair.
-This means we can profit when the market is moving up and when it is going down.
-When we are buying or selling a currency pair, we are actually buying the one currency and selling the other at the same time.
+We can BUY and SELL currency pairs in Forex Trading.
+We can profit when the market is moving up and when it is going down.
+Furthermore, when we buy or sell a currency pair, we are actually buying the one currency and selling the other at the same time.

-This means that we never actually own the currencies that we are selling.
-We are merely spread betting or speculating on whether we think the future exchange rate between those two currencies will go up or down.
+As stated above, we never actually own the currencies that we are selling or buying.
+We are merely spread betting or speculating on whether the future exchange rate between those two currencies will go up or down.